How to Make Father's Day Easier When Trying to Conceive [VIDEO]

-Now, Father’s Day can be trouble filled for many of you who are trying to conceive.
+Now, Father’s Day can be trouble-filled for many of you who are trying to conceive.
 It can be a very upsetting day for you, and for your partners, of course.

-And, so, many people don’t look forward to this day.
+Many people don’t look forward to this day.
 But I can give you some suggestions that might make Father’s Day a little bit easier for you.
 Those suggestions have to do with projects.